 Once the plans and guidelines have been sent out, it’s a case of trusting staff to read, absorb and follow the instructions to the best of their ability and training.

 There may be notices, reminders and logbooks on site for some key merchandising tasks.
 But these aren’t always reliable.
-And as with all analogue processes, there’s always room for human error.
+And as with all analog processes, there’s always room for human error.

 Of course, nobody sets out to make mistakes at work.
 Everyone wants to do their best.
 But it’s a fact that QSR is a fast-moving business with a high turnover of staff.
 And in that environment, things can and do get missed.